RCODI is led by founder Sabine Brunswicker. Our entrepreneurial and interdisciplinary team will drive and study the revolution of innovation.

 Johann Füller, University of Innsbruck and Hyve AG

-Johann is a professor and chair for Innovation and Entrepreneurship in the Department of Strategic Management, Marketing, and Tourism at the University of Innsbruck, Austria and the founder and CEO of Hyve AG.
+Johann is a professor and chair for Innovation and Entrepreneurship in the Department of Strategic Management, Marketing, and Tourism at the University of Innsbruck, Austria and Founder and CEO of Hyve AG.
 Before joining HYVE AG, he worked for PriceWaterhouseCoopers in the field of strategic change.

 Gerhard is the Reilly Director of the Center for Predictive Materials and Devices (c-PRIMED) and the NCN (Network for Computational Nanotechnology) and Professor of Electrical and Computer Engineering.
 His research interest is the modeling of nanoelectronic devices, genetic algorithm based optimization, and image processing.